 Travel to here is easy: 2hrs from Melbourne by train directly to Violet Town station or via Benalla if coming by train from Sydney.
 Minimum stay 2 weeks, longer can be better.
 Longer stays by arrangement after the first week.

 Please make initial contact by email.
-In your application, or on your profile, please ensure that you outline your work experience, what study you have done, your skills, passions and interests, and include at least one photo of you.
+In your application, or on your profile, please ensure that you outline your work experience, what study you have done, your skills, passions and interests, explain why you are applying to come here, and include at least one photo of you.
+We like to see your smiling face.
 References or positive helpx reviews are always helpful.

 Helping here suits people who enjoy being active and productive doing well organised work, and are seriously interested in sustainable living and organics.